 If you need to fax the prosecutor documents, please fax them to (612) 673-2189 to the attention of the criminal division.

-Go to the Self Help Center on the 2nd level of the Hennepin County Government Center, located at 300 South Sixth Street in Minneapolis.
+Go to the Self Help Center on the 2nd level (skyway level) of the Hennepin County Government Center, located at 300 South Sixth Street in Minneapolis.
 They do not take appointments or phone calls.
 It is walk in service only.
-The Self Help Center will help fill out the appropriate paperwork to obtain an expungement.
+The Self Help Center can assist you with the paperwork and the process for asking for an expungement.

-You may also access the Fourth Judicial District’s website for expungement information at http://www.mncourts.gov/district/4.
+You may also access the Judicial Branch website for expungement information.

 The Minneapolis City Attorney’s Office does not conduct criminal background checks on individuals.
 The Minneapolis City Attorney’s Office will not verify criminal convictions or a person’s criminal history.

-To conduct a criminal background check please contact the Minnesota Bureau of Criminal Apprehension at 651-793-2400 or visit their website at www.bca.state.mn.us.
+To conduct a criminal background check please contact the Minnesota Bureau of Criminal Apprehension or 651-793-2400.